 (b.)
-Agreement, dated September 2, 1882, between the confederated tribes of Flathead, Kootenay, and Upper Pend d'Oreilles Indians, resident on the Jocko (or Flathead) reserve, Montana, of the one part, and the United States of America, represented by Joseph K. McCammon, Assistant Attorney General United States, of the other part, for cession of land required for the purposes of the Northern Pacific Railroad.

-(c.)
-Map of definite location of the Northern Pacific Railroad upon the Flathead reserve, marked A.

-- (d.)
-Descriptive plat of grounds required for station purposes marked B. - (e.)
-Descriptive plat of grounds required for station purposes marked C. - (f.)
-Descriptive plat of grounds required for station purposes marked D. - (g.)
-Descriptive plat of grounds required for station purposes marked E. - (h.)
-Descriptive plat of grounds required for station purposes marked - (i.)
+Agreement, dated September 2, 1882, between the confederated tribes of Flathead, Kootenay, and Upper Pend d'Oreilles Indians, resident on the Jocko (or Flathead) Reserve, Montana, of the one part, and the United States of America, represented by Joseph K. McCammon, Assistant Attorney-General of the United States, of the other part, for cession of land required for the purposes of the Northern Pacific Railroad. - (c.)
+Map of definite location of the Northern Pacific Railroad upon the Flathead Reserve, marked A. - (d.)
+Descriptive plat of grounds required for station purposes, marked B. (e.)
+Descriptive plat of grounds required for station purposes, marked C. (f.)
+Descriptive plat of grounds required for station purposes, marked D. (g.)
+Descriptive plat of grounds required for station purposes, marked E. (h.)
+Descriptive plat of grounds required for station purposes, marked F. - (i.)
 Map of route, extended scale, plat K, sheet 1. (k.)
-May of route, extended scale, plat K, sheet 2. (l.)
-Map of route, extended scale, plat K, sheet 3.

-(m.)
-Schedule of improvements belonging to individual Indians of said confederated tribes, affected by the passage of the road, marked K.
+Map of route, extended scale, plat K, sheet 2. (l.)
+Map of route, extended scale, plat K, sheet 3. (m.)
+Schedule of improvements belonging to individual Indians of said confederated tribes affected by the passage of the road, marked K.

-4. Draft of a bill to accept and ratify said agreement of September, 2, 1882, and to make the necessary appropriation for carrying out the same, for transmission to Congress.
+4. Draft of a bill to accept and ratify said agreement of September 2, 1882, and to make the necessary appropriation for carrying out the same, for transmission to the same.

-5. Janury 13, 1883.-Copy report of Commissioner of Indian Affairs to accompany the same.
+5. January 13, 1883-Copy report of Commissioner of Indian Affairs to accompany